JRHartman/Syracuse_DataScience/IST-687/README.md

-**Cervical Cancer Prediction Project** files to fulfill completetion of **IST-659: Database Administration and Database Management Concepts** done with collaboration with Josh Sadowski
+**Cervical Cancer Prediction Project** files to fulfill completetion of **IST-687: Introduction to Data Science** done in collaboration with Josh Sadowski